What is a Checking Account, and When Should You Use One?

 There are a few downsides to having an online-only checking account, like depositing cash.
 One option is to find an ATM that’s linked to your bank and accepts cash deposits.
 This depends on how wide the ATM network is and whether or not the ATM will accept a cash deposit.

 You can also pay a dollar or two for a money order, though the amount is usually capped at $1,000.
-If you want to deposit something like $5,000, you’ll have to buy five separate money orders.
+If you want to deposit a sum like $5,000, you’ll have to buy five separate money orders.
 Alternatively, you can put the cash on a prepaid debit card.

 If you frequently get paid in cash, you may want to choose a traditional checking account with convenient locations for you to deposit money.